 This article examines the Medicare Select proposal.
 It describes the features of the model and the extent to which it is consistent with other reforms proposed or implemented in other countries, and then analyses the conditions necessary for the purported benefits to be realised.

-Kenny, PM, Hall, JP, Zapart, S & Davis, P 2010, 'Informal care and home-based palliative care: The health-related quality of life of carers', Journal of Pain and Symptom Management, vol. 40, no. 1, pp. 35-48.View/Download from: UTS OPUS or Publisher's site
+Kenny, PM, Hall, JP, Zapart, S & Davis, P 2010, 'Informal care and home-based palliative care: The health-related quality of life of carers', Journal of Pain and Symptom Management, vol. 40, no. 1, pp. 35-48.View/Download from: Publisher's site

 Health is an important factor in the capacity of family and friends (informal carers) to continue providing care for palliative care patients at home.
 This study investigates associations between the health-related quality of life (HRQOL) of current informal carers and characteristics of the carers and their caregiving situation, in a sample of Australian carers of palliative care patients.
 The cross-sectional study used the Short Form-36 Health Survey to measure HRQOL.
 It found carers to have better physical health and worse mental health than the general population.
 Of 178 carers, 35% reported their health to be worse than it was one year ago.
 Multiple regression analyses found that the HRQOL of carers whose health had deteriorated in the previous year was associated with the patients care needs but not the carers time input, unlike the carers reporting stable health.
 Clinicians caring for palliative care patients should be alert to the potential health impairments of informal carers and ensure that they are adequately supported in their caregiving role and have access to appropriate treatment and preventive health care.

-Mitchell, P, Pirkis, J, Hall, JP & Haas, MR 2009, 'Partnerships for knowledge exchange in health services research, policy and practice', Journal of Health Services Research & Policy, vol. 14, no. 2, pp. 104-111.View/Download from: UTS OPUS or Publisher's site
+Mitchell, P, Pirkis, J, Hall, JP & Haas, MR 2009, 'Partnerships for knowledge exchange in health services research, policy and practice', Journal of Health Services Research & Policy, vol. 14, no. 2, pp. 104-111.View/Download from: Publisher's site

 Within the health services research community there is a growing strength of feeling that ongoing partnerships between researchers and decision-makers are critically important to effective transfer and exchange of knowledge generated from health services research.
 A body of literature is emerging around this idea that favours a particular model of partnership based on decision-maker involvement in research.
 This model is also gaining favour among health research funding bodies internationally.
 We argue that it is premature for the health services community to privilege any particular model of partnership between researchers and decision-makers.
 Rather a diversity of models should be conceptualized, explored in theory and practice, and evaluated.
 We identify seven dimensions that could be used to describe and differentiate models of partnerships for knowledge exchange and illustrate how these dimensions could be applied to analysing partnerships, using three case studies from recent and ongoing health services research partnerships in Australia.

-Kenny, PM, Hall, JP, King, MT & Lancsar, E 2009, 'Sources of variation in the costs of health care for asthma patients in Australia', Journal of Health Services Research & Policy, vol. 14, no. 3, pp. 133-140.View/Download from: UTS OPUS or Publisher's site
+Kenny, PM, Hall, JP, King, MT & Lancsar, E 2009, 'Sources of variation in the costs of health care for asthma patients in Australia', Journal of Health Services Research & Policy, vol. 14, no. 3, pp. 133-140.View/Download from: Publisher's site

 Objectives: Individuals with chronic conditions, such as asthma, on average incur high health care costs, though good control can reduce costs and improve health outcomes.
 However, there may be substantial variation between patients in their use of services and therefore costs.
 Our objective was to investigate the sources of such variation in health system and out-of-pocket costs for people with asthma.
 Methods: A longitudinal observational study of 252 people with asthma in New South Wales, Australia, followed for three years, using six-monthly postal surveys and individual administrative data.
 Factors associated with costs were investigated using generalized linear mixed models.
 Results: There was substantial variability in costs between individuals but relatively little within-person change over time for the majority.
 Costs to the health system and out-of-pocket costs were higher with increasing asthma-related health problems and increasing age.
 Health system costs were less for patients living outside the state capital (Sydney) and for those in the middle income group relative to high and low income groups.
 Conclusions: Those with poorly-controlled asthma and the elderly require more carefully targeted strategies to improve their health and ensure appropriate use of resources.
 Access to appropriate services for those living outside of major cities should be improved.
 Co-payments for the middle-income groups and those living outside major cities should be reduced to improve equity in the use of services.